VRCLC-DUK/ml-en-transliteration/README.md

 ## DEMO

-We have created a Demo of our model at Huggigface Spaces. https://huggingface.co/spaces/vrclc/en-ml-transliteration
+We have created a Demo of our model at Huggingface Spaces. https://huggingface.co/spaces/vrclc/en-ml-transliteration

 ![Demo of VRCLC Transliteration Model](Demo.png "Demo of VRCLC Transliteration Model")